 CBT is an interactive 'talking therapy' that can help people who are experiencing a wide range of difficulties.
 It is a psychological therapy that highlights the connection between how we think, feel and behave.

 CBT has a strong evidence base for treating anxiety, depression and a wide range of disorders.
-Not everyone who can benefit from CBT has necessarily a mental health condition.
+You do not necessarily need to be diagnosed from a mental health condition to benefit from CBT.
 For example, during times of distress, we often think differently and more negatively about ourselves and situations.
-CBT offers effective strategies and solutions in how to better manage and cope with these stressful life events and situations.
+CBT can offer effective strategies and solutions to help us cope with stressful life events.

 As mentioned above, it is a collaborative therapy.
-By working with your with your CBT Therapist, initial goals are highlighted.
-This enables you o gain insights and new understandings of your experiences.
+By working with your CBT Therapist, initial goals are highlighted.
+This enables you to gain insights and new understandings of your experiences.
 This helps you to paint a picture and glean helpful ways to successfully move forward in a way that suits your needs, lifestyle and symptoms.
-Together, we devise practical strategies to help you problem solve, gain new skills and positive tools that you can put to use for the rest of your life.
+Together, we devise practical strategies to help you problem-solve, gain new skills and positive tools that you can put to use for the rest of your life.

 It works!
 Cognitive Behavioural Therapy has been found effective in hundreds of clinical trials and is used to treat a wide range of problems.
 It's often the preferred type of psychotherapy because it quickly helps you identify and cope with the specific difficulties you are facing.
 It generally requires fewer sessions than other types of therapy and is done in a structured way.
-Typically we see clients for anything from 5-20 sessions, but it can be fewer.
+Typically we see clients for anything from 5-20 sessions.

 · Manage symptoms of mental illness

 · Prevent a relapse of mental illness symptoms